vanessaaleung/data-science-notes/machine-learning/README.md

   - mean, median, or mode
   - use another model to predict the value

+### Numeric features
-### Outliers
+#### Outliers
 - Standard deviations/z-score
   - Falls outside of 3 standard deviations of the mean is deemed an outlier
 - Interquartile range (IQR)
   - Subtracting the first quartile from the third quartile
   <img src="https://naysan.ca/wp-content/uploads/2020/06/box_plot_ref_needed.png" height="200px">

-### Centering and Scaling
+#### Centering and Scaling
 - Scaling = Normalizing = Centering
 - Why scaling
     - Features on larger scales can influence the model
     - e.g. kNN uses distance when making predictions
 - Ways
     - Standardization: subtract the mean and divide by variance - center around 0 with variance 1
-    - Min-Max: subtract the minimum and divide by the range - range will be [0, 1]
+    - Min-Max: subtract the minimum and divide by the range - range will be [0, 1], distribution won't change
     - Normalize:  [-1, 1]
+    - Rank: better with outliers situation, will move outliers closer, set space between sorted values to be equal
+    - Log transformation: np.log(1+x)
+    - Raising to the power < 1: np.sqrt(x + 2/3)

 ## Bias-Variance Tradeoff
 ### Types of error